← All Blogs

 5. Maryland LGBT Chamber of Commerce

-The vision of the Maryland LGBT Chamber of Commerce is to be the leader in the economic fabric of Maryland, working to unite LGBTQ+ professionals and businesses with other business, government, and community entities for the common goals of inclusivity, fairness, and prosperity for all the members in their business endeavors.
+The vision of the Maryland LGBT Chamber of Commerce is to be the leader in the economic fabric of Maryland, working to unite LGBTQ+ professionals and businesses with other businesses, government, and community entities for the common goals of inclusivity, fairness, and prosperity for all the members in their business endeavors.

 Maryland LGBTQ+ Chamber of Commerce

-Source: Business Equality Magazine
+Image source: Business Equality Magazine

 6. Open Rainbow Residence, New York